GithHayden/IQ-Riddle-Game/README.md

 ### Technologies
 1. Cloud 9: IDE `Integrated Development Environment` used to build project end to end.
-2. Cloud 9 Linux Terminal: Used to backup project via incremental `git status, git add <file/s> (staging area), git commit -m "<commentary>"` commands.
-3. Bootstrap: [Bootstrap Clean Blog Template](https://startbootstrap.com/template-overviews/clean-blog/) used as boilerplate design.
+2. Bootstrap: [Bootstrap Clean Blog Template](https://startbootstrap.com/template-overviews/clean-blog/) used as boilerplate design.
     * Static folder: Contains Bootstrap files (no other files stored within this folder).
     * `base.html` and `contact.html` - most of the html code was copied from the bootstrap `index.html` and `contact.html` files.
     * All other code: Compiled by developer from knoweldge and online researching - frequently using stackoverflow, W3 Schools and YouTube videos.
-4. Flask: A python microframework used to build and run the application.
+3. Flask: A python microframework used to build and run the application.
 Flask offers benficial functionality such as template logic, which allows the `base.html` file to be inherited on other html files via `{% extends 'base.html' %} {% block content %}` code.
-5. Python: Written within `run.py`.
+4. Python: Written within `run.py`.
 Used to write the logic of the game.
-6. HTML files: Used to build the structure of each application page.
+5. HTML files: Used to build the structure of each application page.
-7. JSON file: Used as a database to point to.
+6. JSON file: Used as a database to point to.
 Contains the riddle questions and answers.
-8. Text files: Used to write and read data via python back end code e.g. write player name to `players.txt` when player inputs name on form.
+7. Text files: Used to write and read data via python back end code e.g. write player name to `players.txt` when player inputs name on form.
-9. Chrome Dev Tools: Used to execute inspection of application in browser and to perform final UAT, including responsive testing.
+8. Chrome Dev Tools: Used to execute inspection of application in browser and to perform final UAT, including responsive testing.
-10. GitHub: Used to deploy a backup of project.
+9. GitHub: Used to deploy a backup of project.
-11. Heroku: Used to deploy and host final project.
+10. Heroku: Used to deploy and host final project.

 ### Build Deployment
 1. Workpsace: Blank `Cloud 9` workspace created.